Region 6 (Portland Metro Area) Support Groups

 Other Support Groups & Activities:

-ASD Caregivers Support Group (N Portland), meets the 4th Thursday of each month, 6:30-8:00pm, at Legacy Emanuel Hospital.
-2801 N. Gantenbein, in Medical Building 2 East on Graham St. (one block south of main building on Gantenbein).
-Parking structure is just before Kerby St., Medical Building 2 is on the right.
-This is a parent-led support group for anyone caring for an ASD child or adult.
+ASD Caregivers Support Group (N Portland), meets the 4th Sunday of each month, 10:30 am until noon, at Legacy Emanuel Hospital.
+2801 N. Gantenbein, Room 1035.
+Parking structure is just before Kerby St. This is a parent-led support group for anyone caring for an ASD child or adult.
 It is a private time to share our feelings, frustrations and concerns with others on the same journey.
 Everyone has uninterrupted time to talk without judgment or criticism (including well-intended advice).
 Free.
 Please no children.
 For more information, contact Becky by email by clicking here, or 503-283-5513.
 On Facebook at: ASD Caregivers Support Group.

-NEW LOCATION/NEW DAY!
-AWE (AWEtism We Embrace) meets the third Tuesday of every month, 7:00-8:30 pm, at Synergy Autism Center 7739 SW Capitol Hwy Portland, OR 97219 (503-432-8760) any third Tuesday.
+AWE - AWEtism We Embrace (SW Portland) meets the third Tuesday of every month, 7:00-8:30 pm, at Synergy Autism Center 7739 SW Capitol Hwy Portland, OR 97219 (503-432-8760) any third Tuesday.
 "A group for those of us needing balance around what autism can mean in our lives.
 We often experience fear and tension around this experience, and in that fear we forget that "understanding" autism often isn't necessary.
 This is a group to support each other in allowing it to exist- and finding what is good in the characteristics within the autistic experience... and in what we have, rather than what we don't." $5 per family for facility use.
 For more information, contact Shasti McLaughlin by email by clicking here.

-CHADD Parent Support Group Our support groups are open to parents, grandparents, teachers, or other caregivers of children affected by ADHD.
-Our meetings are the 2nd Thursday of every month, at 6:30 p.m.
+CHADD Parent Support Group (SW Portland) Our support groups are open to parents, grandparents, teachers, or other caregivers of children affected by ADHD.
+Our meetings are the 2nd Thursday of every month, at 6:30 pm.
 The meetings are held at Providence St. Vincent Hospital, 9205 SW Barnes Rd, Portland, OR 97225 For more information, go to www.stumptownCHADD.org

 "Me Time, Coffee and Tea" (Tualatin) sponsored by the Portland Aspergers Network (PAN).
 Meets from Last Sunday of each month, from 2:00-3:30pm at Panera Bread, 7149 SW Nyberg St., Tualatin, OR (503) 691-2162.
 "An unstructured time for givers of care to older teens (looking towards graduating from high school), young adults, older family members who are on Spectrum, to visit and decompress with others working through similar situations.
 Think of this as a sharing and caring opportunity, a space and time to be with other people who can relate to life with Autism, adulthood and caring for someone.
 Don't hesitate, or put it off...You need to take care of you, too!"
 For more information, go to http://aspergersnet.org/me_time.